mintere/mega-cache-node/README.md

 Rotates are O(1), clearing is O(n) and scheduled for the nextTick after rotation.
 During a rotate:
-- the frozenBin is scheduled to be cleared in the nextTick (unless it is garbage collected before then
+- the `frozenBin` is scheduled to be cleared in the nextTick (unless it is garbage collected by node before then)
-- the protectedBin becomes the writableBin
+- the `protectedBin` becomes the `writableBin`
-- the writableBin becomes the frozenBin
+- the `writableBin` becomes the `frozenBin`

 ```js
 import { MemCacheLRUBinning, toMebibytes } from "mega-cache";